 Free 3D Printing?!

 StudioLab is offering a 3D Print-By-Mail service, free of charge to Princeton students.
-The service will continue during the hybrid spring semester, with shipments still made to at-home students, but also to the Frist mailboxes of on-campus students!
+The service will continue during the summer for on-campus students only, with shipments to your Frist mailbox (or local addresses for grad students).

 - Currently enrolled Princeton students